Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Experiments

 \section{Experiments}

-In this section, we first present experimental settings in Section~\ref{sec:experiment_settings}, including task formulation, metrics, baselines, and test datasets.
-We then provide detailed quantitative experimental results in Section~\ref{sec:results}, and ablation study in Section~\ref{sec:ablation_no_seg}.
-In addition, the qualitative experimental results are in the Appendix Section~\ref{sec:quality_results} and more ablation studies are in the Appendix \ref{sec:multislice_context} and \ref{sec:visual_prmpt}.
+In this section, we first illustrate the experimental settings in Section~\ref{sec:experiment_settings}, including test data, task formulation, and baselines; Then we introduce the evaluation metrics for different tasks in Section~\ref{sec:evaluation_metrics}, including existing metrics, and propose AbnormRubric for report generation evaluation; Finally, we provide detailed internal validation results in Section~\ref{sec:experiment_results}, and external validation results in Section~\ref{sec:external_results}.
+Due to limited space, qualitative experiment results, and ablation studies on the segmentation module, context range, and visual prompts are presented in the Appendix.